 Data-driven waste management is already revolutionizing and helping municipalities across the globe reduce their OPEX, save costs, improve citizen’s health and become environmentally responsible.
-Sensors fitted into sewer pipes are helping identify and detect risks such as leak of dangerous gases like H2S, and advanced analytics is helping with preventive maintenance.
+Sensors fitted into sewer pipes are helping identify and detect risks such as leaks of dangerous gases like H2S, and advanced analytics is helping with preventive maintenance.
 Using data analytics along with infrared and aerial surveillance technologies, governments can actively monitor if companies are illegally polluting the waters with untreated waste.

 #2.
 Reducing Plastic Consumption

 75% of all plastic ever produced has become waste today.
-All of this is put through processes such as landfill, where they end up leaching and polluting underground water or dumped into rivers, waterways and oceans.
+All of this is put through processes such as landfill, where they end up leaching and polluting underground water or being dumped into rivers, waterways and oceans.
 Not only are our current plastic disposal strategies highly inefficient, but also dangerous to marine life, and ultimately humans.

 Governments are making efforts to identify the scale of the problem, design incentive programs, improve transportation and collection methods and track the sale of recycled items to make informed decisions.
-Governments are using tracking technology through RFID tags, and collecting important data points such as per capita waste generation rates, disposal rates, greenhouse gas emissions savings, diversion and recycling rates, participation rates.
+Governments are using tracking technology through RFID tags, and collecting important data points such as per capita waste generation rates, disposal rates, greenhouse gas emissions savings, diversion and recycling rates, and participation rates.
 The technology is helping them to design and implement better solid waste management strategies.

 #3.
 Smarter Resource Usage

-Smart resource management is critical to ensure that there is no resource shortage/ overshoot, and that might lead to wastage, inefficiency and stressors on the environment.
-By using sensor data and deploying machine learning models, smart grid networks can predict demand and behaviour patterns to match the supply-demand.
+Smart resource management is critical to ensure that there is no resource shortage/ overshoot, and that might lead to wastage, inefficiency, and stressors on the environment.
+By using sensor data and deploying machine learning models, smart grid networks can predict demand and behaviour patterns to match the supply demand.
 By accurately forecasting demand, companies can generate precise amounts of electricity to minimize wastage.

 Also, waste collection can be optimized to track when the waste containers are full and to detect leaks in watering and sewerage systems.
-Smart energy meters that monitor, track and provide alerts on the consumption patterns by users.
+Smart energy meters monitor, track and provide alerts on the consumption patterns by users.
 Intelligent resource management with connected devices and IoT will help deliver solutions such as energy metering, smart utility management, traffic control, public transport management, and building management.